 You don’t necessarily need to have 11 sections in your business plan.
 You can combine certain bits together that seem related, and you can create totally different sections unique to your business that not every company would need to include.
 But this is the most popular running order used by UK businesses.

 If you need a bit more guidance on how to structure your thoughts or develop each section of your business plan, there are loads of organisations that offer basic business plan templates online.
-The UK Government has compiled a list of resources and templates that should be able to provide you with a good starting point.
+The UK Government’s business plan resources and templates are a good starting point.

 The bottom line